 - (Micro) Electronics and hacking, member of the Nightowl arts and technology incubator and hacker space and former member of the Nurdspace hacker space.

 - Scuba diving, Cycle racing

 - Traveling, including many tropical countries in Asia, Latin America and Africa, some of which for longer periods doing research or (volunteer) work.

-- Hill walking, birding and hiking
+- Hill walking, diving, birding and hiking

 I hold an MSc in biology from Wageningen University, The Netherlands.
 My major thesis was on mangrove ecology in Mozambique and my internship on the mangrove dwelling iguana Ctenosaurus bakeri on Utila, Honduras.
 My minor thesis was on GIS and was a proof-of-concept on transforming 3D models from CAD programs to 3D formats usable in GIS for 3D visualisation on the web.